 There is no blueprint to planting trees and there never could be.
-Every site, every piece of land, every ecosystem and all biodiversity needs a fine-tuned, well-researched approach to even begin thinking about a planting project.
-Essentially, the execution of such projects requires as much care and thought as a marriage proposal.
-Essentially, planting projects are a big commitment, and for them to work, it cannot only be about the actual planting but about the preparation and the maintenance and monitoring afterwards.
+Every site, every piece of land, every ecosystem and all biodiversity needs a fine-tuned, well-researched approach even to begin thinking about a planting project.
+The execution of such projects requires as much care and thought as a marriage proposal.
+Essentially, planting projects are a big commitment, and for them to work, it cannot only be about the actual planting but about the preparation, maintenance and monitoring afterwards.
 Now, of course, we are not suggesting that marriage requires regular monitoring, data and statistics to work, but you get the picture.
 Planting trees is much more than simply putting a seedling in the ground and waiting for it to grow.

 Although there cannot be one blueprint used for every tree planting project, there are some points that consistently apply and should be followed.
 Kew Gardens Research Centre originates from Kew Gardens in London and consists of over 350 scientists working collaboratively and globally, to understand and protect biodiversity.
 Through extensive research, they discover sustainable solutions to some of the biggest global challenges, consequently, they have developed the Kew Garden 10 golden rules for restoring forests.

 As mentioned above, tree planting is sometimes framed as nature restoration’s easy-fix answer.
 Whilst there is a huge amount of power in a tree, the way that the tree is planted, where, and its aftercare is what harnesses that power.
 By devising the 10 golden rules, scientists create a template to ensure the benefits of tree planting for both people and the planet are as many and as far-reaching as possible.
 Their research launched just ahead of Kew’s global reforestation conference in February 2021, which gathered voices from all sectors; science, horticulture, environment, business and policy to discuss the most important dos and don’ts in tree planting.